Shawn Theodore

-Theodore's works have been exhibited at the African American Museum in Philadelphia, Mennello Museum of American Art, The Barnes Foundation, Steven Kasher Gallery, AIPAD, The Bakalar & Paine Gallery, Snap!
+Theodore's photography works have been exhibited at Future Fair - NYC (2025), New Art Dealers Alliance - Miami (2024), the African American Museum in Philadelphia, Mennello Museum of American Art, The Barnes Foundation, Steven Kasher Gallery, The Association of International Photography Art Dealers, The Bakalar & Paine Gallery at Massachusetts College of Art and Design, Snap!
 Orlando, PRIZM Art Fair, Philadelphia Photo Arts Center, and the University of the Arts among others.